ghiggi/gpm_api/docs/source/00_introduction.rst

 providing valuable insights into atmospheric conditions even in the presence of clouds.

 For clear-sky and non-precipitating clouds, dominant properties include absorption/emission and transmission.
-In non-precipitating clouds, for cloud droplets smaller than 1 mm radius, scattering is negligible.
+In non-precipitating clouds, with small cloud droplets, scattering is negligible.
 However, microwave scattering becomes relevant with frequencies above 50 GHz in the presence of ice particles.

 Using sounding sensors to estimate precipitation relies on detecting the scattering signature of ice particles with high-frequency channels,